mottagain/SandSimulator/README.md

 # TODO List:
-* BUG: Dropping sand creates alternating sand and air causing "swap chain" when hitting water.
+* BUG: Dropping sand creates alternating sand and air causing.
 Move of two positions each move?
 Inability to place every other frame?
-* BUG: Address multiple checks for the same position crashing inspect ('I')
-* Predictable Order of traversal
 * Add velocity of movement
 * Add more natural stacking
 * Wood